-The focus will be on how the law impacts digital security in diverse ways.
-Discussion will emphasize the concept of criminal intent, the digital victim and address jurisdictional issues and provide an overview of legal terms and issues with which the security manager must address.
+Students focus on how the law impacts digital security in diverse ways.
+Discussion will emphasize the concept of criminal intent, the digital victim as well as address jurisdictional issues and provide an overview of legal terms and issues with which the security manager must address.